GeneSysElektronik/adma_ros_driver/README.md

 | /adma/imu | [sensor_msgs::imu](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Imu.html) | Inertial data in the standard ROS format. |
 | /adma/data_raw | Raw UDP data stream | ADMA raw data as binary data stream. |
 | /adma/odometrsy | [nav_msgs::Odometry](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) | Position, velocity and orientation |

-### ROS Topic onfiguration
-The ROS Topics can be output in desired measurement point locations in the vehicle.
-This can be done by using the ADMA POI's (Point of Interest).
-The POI's are defined in the ADMA Webinterface through user defined offsets to the Measurement Reference Point (MRP).
-In the ADMA ROS Driver, the POI's in which each ROS topic shall be output can be selected with the relating ID in the
-Driver Config File (0 = MRP, 1-8 = POI 1-8).
-As Default, the ROS Topics are output in POI1.

 ## Environment information
 This setup was implemented and tested with the following conditions: